-We acknowledge that the Local Authority on receipt of a referral have a duty to make further enquiries as to the arrangement.
-If it is defined to be Private Fostering arrangement the child/ren will require an assessment of their needs and welfare and this is undertaken by a social care practitioner.
+We acknowledge that the Local Authority on receipt of a referral has a duty to make further enquiries as to the arrangement.
+If it is defined to be private fostering the child/ren will require an assessment of their needs and welfare and this will be undertaken by a Social Worker.